LAB MEMBERS

 Neil Gottel

-PhD Student
+Ph.D.
+Student

-Neil (he/him) graduated from the University of Illinois at Urbana-Champaign with a B.S. in Integrative Biology, where he studied the nitrogen fixing microbes living within the potential biofuel crop Miscanthus giganteus.
+Neil graduated from the University of Illinois at Urbana-Champaign with a B.S. in Integrative Biology, where he studied the nitrogen fixing microbes living within the potential biofuel crop Miscanthus giganteus.
 He then studied the microbiome of various poplar tree species at Oak Ridge National Laboratory, then attended graduate school at the University of Texas Austin.
 He returned to Chicago to work at Argonne National Laboratory, and joined the Gilbert lab as a technician.
 After surviving the Technician Battle Royale, he became the lab manager at its University of Chicago location.
-He is now at UCSD, in SIO’s marine biology graduate program.
+He is now at UCSD, in Scripp’s marine biology graduate program.
 His publications can be found here.

 Sho Kodera

-PhD Student
+PH.D Student

-PhD Student
+PH.D Student

-PhD Student
+PH.D Student

 Kara Wiggin

-PhD Student
+PH.D Student

-Kara (she/her) graduated from Northeastern University in 2014 with a B.S. in Environmental Science.
+Kara graduated from Northeastern University in 2014 with a B.S. in Environmental Science.
 In 2019, she obtained her M.S. at Cal State Long Beach in Dr. Erika Holland’s Tox Lab, where she studied the detection and toxicity of microplastic pollution.
 She is now pursuing her PhD in Marine Biology at SIO.
 Kara is still pursuing questions related to microplastic pollution, but is now approaching her research from a microbiology perspective, studying the role of microplastics in pathogen transmission in the marine environment.

 Mariana Salas Garcia